Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Nearly one-half of those diagnosed with depression are also diagnosed with a mood disorder like an anxiety disorder or bipolar disorder.
 Young people have a lot to worry about today, and when that worry becomes excessive or circular it can contribute to teen depression symptoms.

-Let’s face it, it’s normal for teens to be moody.
-This can be a sign of depression when the moodiness goes beyond what is expected.
+Let’s face it, it’s normal for most teens to be moody.
+This can be a sign of teenage depression when the moodiness goes beyond what is expected.
 When someone is depressed, going through daily life obstacles can be frustrating.
 This symptom can be more prominent for teenagers who are struggling with depression.

 Depression can cause a teenager to get uncomfortable in a variety of situations.
 This can present as them being fidgety, bouncing their knee, or tapping their foot in situations that require them to pay attention.